Functional async

 });

-In this example I use Tokio “watch” and “broadcast” channels.
+In this example I use “watch” and “broadcast” channels from the Tokio crate.

 If we would translate this to a functional asynchronous version, we get: